kamirov/repeater/service-state/README.md

 # Repeater (backend)

 This backend is used to store frontend state remotely.
-It is deployed as an AWS Lambda.
+It is deployed as an AWS Lambda, accessible across an AWS API Gateway.

+Each folder (except those prefixed with `_`) refers to a different HTTP handler.
+Refer to the API gateway config in `_infra` for the actual API surface.

 # TODO